-The Council Plan 2021-25 addresses the Yarra 2036 Community Vision and includes the four-year Municipal Public Health and Wellbeing Plan (MPHWP).
+The Council Plan 2021-25 addresses the Yarra 2036 Community Vision.
+It is comprised of six Strategic Objectives that set the Strategic Direction for the next four years.

-The Council Plan is comprised of six Strategic Objectives that set the Strategic Direction for the next four years.
 The Strategic Objectives are the areas where Council will focus its efforts in working towards the Vision.
-Each Strategic Objective contains its own set Strategies, Initiatives and Indicators.
+Each Strategic Objective contains its own set of Strategies, Initiatives and Indicators.